Relief of the Poor Act 1696: Year's service rule

 Part of the system involved the determination of what parish to which a recipient belonged, and was thereby responsible to provide relief to that recipient.
 Under the earlier Poor Relief Act 1662 (14 Cha.
 2. c.
 12) a parish could banish those poor unable to rent lodgings of at least £10 per year within forty days of their arrival in the parish.
 Those banished this way would be sent back to their parish of birth, or where they had resided in the prior three years.

 The act provided that a worker remaining "in the same service" for one year was given the right to settle in the parish, and thereafter would not be subject to expulsion when beginning to draw relief.
 The specifics required to gain settlement under this provision were explored in a number of cases.
 For instance, in R v Ulverstone, a woman servant was discharged from her contract to serve from Whitsuntide one year until the next year—a period of greater than 365 days that year—before its end, but after 365 days had elapsed.
 The Court held that despite being discharged before the end of the contract, she had served for one full year and was entitled to settle in the parish.

 Another aspect of this rule is how "same service" is determined.
 It was possible for the circumstances, such as the contract of hiring, the master, or even the location to change to some degree without resetting the one year requirement.
 For example, in R v Overton, a servant was engaged from March until Michaelmas, and then hired for a full year.
 Said servant left in April—less than one year into the contract, but more than one year since he was first engaged.
 The court held that the two periods of service could be connected, and the servant was entitled settlement rights under the Poor Law.

 Subsequent developments

+Sections 1, 4 and 7 of the act were repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62), which came into force on 30 July 1948.

 The whole act was repealed by section 245(1) of, and the eleventh schedule to, Poor Law Act 1927 (17 & 18 Geo.
 5. c.
 14).